ionathanch/ionathanch.github.io/index.md

 Hello!
 My name is <span title="or ionchy (virtually)">Jonathan (legally) or Jon (informally)</span>.
 I am a Master's student in the [Software Practices Lab](https://spl.cs.ubc.ca/) at UBC.
 My research interests include dependent types, proof assistants, type theory, compilers, and mathematical logic.

-If you're here from clicking a link on one of my Statements of Purpose, hi! 👋

 ## Research

 I am working with Prof. [William J. Bowman](https://www.williamjbowman.com/index.html) on two projects, both of which are about sized types, a type-based method of checking termination of recursive functions.
 The first, [Is Sized Typing for Coq Practical?](https://arxiv.org/abs/1912.05601), explores the viability of an implementation of fully-inferred sized types in Coq's kernel in terms of performance and metatheory, and the second, [Towards a Syntatic Model of Sized Dependent Types](/assets/pdfs/src2022-abstract.pdf), seeks to prove the logical consistency of a different sized type theory by compiling to a type theory that is known to be consistent.